zopefoundation/transaction/docs/datamanager.rst

    >>> rm = DataManager()

-It has two pieces state, state and delta, both initialized to 0:
+It has two pieces, state and delta, both initialized to 0:

 .. doctest::